Nikunz/Docker-compose-examples/ports/readme.md

 $ docker compose up -d
 Starting portainer ... done
-Expected result
+Expected result:
-Check containers are running:

-$ docker ps
-CONTAINER ID   IMAGE                           COMMAND                  CREATED          STATUS                          PORTS                                                                                  NAMES
-860311c00e62   portainer/portainer-ce:alpine   "/portainer -H unix:…"   54 seconds ago   Up 53 seconds                   8000/tcp, 0.0.0.0:9000->9000/tcp, :::9000->9000/tcp                                    portainer

-Navigate to http://localhost:9000 in your web browser to access the portainer web interface and create an account.
+* Navigate to http://localhost:9000 in your web browser to access the portainer web interface and create an account.

 Stop the containers with